xiaoxiae/Clis/README.md

 Additionally, it contains a tutorial for scanning climbing gym interiors, both of which can then be used in [Cled – the climber's editor](https://github.com/Climber-Apps/Cled).

+For additional information, see the [thesis](https://github.com/Climber-Apps/Thesis).

 ## Setting up
 For the setup, you'll need to first install `pyenv`:

 ```
+# make sure to read what the script does before running it!
 curl https://pyenv.run | bash
 ```